-Raters synchronized in control networks, while non-raters synchronized in attention and default mode networks.
-The results of our ISC analysis, which examined intra-condition synchrony during expressive rating and reflective non-rating, followed trends seen in previous analyses (Figure 7).
+Rating was associated with increased inter-subject synchronization in control networks, while non-rating was associated with increased synchrony in attention and default mode networks.
+The results of our ISC analysis, which examined intra-condition synchrony during expressive rating and reflective viewing, followed trends seen in previous analyses (Figure 7).
 When subjects were reflectively engaged with a stimulus, they demonstrated significantly greater synchrony (i.e., neural dynamics) than expressive raters in the right pCUN (Schaefer-Kong parcellation 225 of 400), and bilateral TPJ (Schaefer-Kong parcellations 108, 311, and 337 of 400).
 Within the Schaefer-Kong defined functional networks, these regions are part of the default mode (B), salience and ventral attention (B), and auditory networks.
 However, expressive raters demonstrated greater synchrony than reflective non-raters in the left AI (Schaefer-Kong parcellation 56 of 400) and right IPS (Schaefer-Kong parcellation 248 of 400).
 Both are considered part of the control network (A).

 Discussion